SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 ##### <span class="tooltip" data-tooltip=" Armor = damage reduction · · · Easy/Normal/Hard = roll above 10/15/20 to beat (Slow = Easy & Fast = Hard)">→ How to read monster stats</span>

-Is a living flame and is thus only affected by things that would affect a fire.
+The Mephit is a living flame and is thus only affected by things that would affect a fire.
 It can only survive 10 minutes without oxygen and fuel.

 **Attacks (1/round)**